Long-term disaster recovery volunteer information

 Thank you for your interest in helping Habitat’s long-term disaster recovery efforts.
 Whenever a disaster occurs, Habitat for Humanity is on the ground from the beginning to help families work through damage assessments, inspections, insurance and FEMA claims.
 While not as visible as other aspects of our work, those activities are vital to help families on the road to recovery.

-Recovery efforts for Hurricane Florence will start after initial response and assessment is complete.
+Recovery efforts for hurricanes start after initial response and assessment is complete.
 Please check back periodically and opportunities will be added as available.

 Initial responses occur at the local level and are directed by the local Habitat organization.
 When the decision to accept outside volunteers is made, the local Habitat offices in each area will decide how many volunteers are needed, the dates available and the process for scheduling volunteers.
 The needs of each community are different and the number of volunteer opportunities may vary.